-The term “fireworks” as used in this chapter, shall mean and include any combustible or explosive composition, or any substance or combination of substances, or article prepared for the purpose of producing a visible or an audible effect by combustion, explosion, deflagration or detonation and shall include blank cartridges, toy pistols, toy cannons, toy canes or toy guns in which explosives are used, the type of balloons which require fire underneath to propel same, firecrackers, torpedoes, skyrockets, Roman candles, Daygo bombs, sparklers, or other fireworks of like construction and any fireworks containing any explosive or flammable compound, or any caps or tablets or other device containing any explosive substance.
+(b) The term “fireworks,” as used in this chapter, includes any combustible or explosive composition, or any substance or combination of substances, or article prepared for the purpose of producing a visible or an audible effect by combustion, explosion, deflagration, or detonation and includes blank cartridges, toy pistols, toy cannons, toy canes or toy guns in which explosives are used, the type of balloons which require fire underneath to propel the same, firecrackers, torpedoes, skyrockets, Roman candles, Daygo bombs, or other fireworks of like construction and any fireworks containing any explosive or flammable compound, or any caps or tablets or other device containing any explosive substance.

 The State Fire Marshal shall confiscate all fireworks or explosives illegally stored within the State.

-(a) Whoever violates this chapter shall be fined not less than $25.00 nor more than $100.00.
+(a) Whoever violates this chapter shall be fined not less than $25 nor more than $100.

-(b) Justices of the Peace shall have jurisdiction of any violation of this chapter.
+(b) Justices of the peace shall have jurisdiction of any violation of this chapter.

 42 Del.
 Laws, c.
 180, § 5; 16 Del.
 C. 1953, § 6905;

 Nothing in this chapter shall prohibit the importation, sale, purchase or use of fireworks used or to be used solely and exclusively for the purpose of frightening birds from crops and such importation, sale, purchase or use shall be governed by rules and regulations to be prescribed by the Board of Agriculture.

 16 Del.
 C. 1953, § 6906; 51 Del.
 Laws, c.
 334, § 2;